peitalin/L2-eigenlayer-restaking/README.md

     - [x] `queueWithdrawals` via EigenAgent
     - [x] `completeQueuedWithdrawals` via EigenAgent
         - [x] Transfer withdrawn tokens from L1 back to L2
-        - [x] Make `mapping(bytes32 withdrawalRoot => Withdrawal)` and `withdrawalRootsSpent` mappings on L1 SenderCCIP bridge, so when the withdrawalRoot is messaged back from L1 we can look up the original staker on L2 to transfer to without needing another signature.
+        - [x] Make `mapping(bytes32 withdrawalRoot => Withdrawal)` and `withdrawalRootsSpent` mappings on the L2 SenderCCIP bridge, so that when the `withdrawalRoot` is messaged back from L1 we can look up the original staker on L2 to transfer to without needing another signature.
-        - [x] Add `setQueueWithdrawalBlock(staker, nonce)` and `getQueueWithdrawalBlock(staker, nonce)` to record the `block.number` needed to re-created the withdrawalRoot to `completeQueuedWithdrawal` via L2.
-Queued withdrawals are store in `script/withdrawals-queued/<user_address>/`, and completed withdrawals are recored in `script/withdrawals-completed/<user_address>/`.
     - [ ] `delegateTo`
     - [ ] `undelegate` (this also withdraws the staker and has the same constraints as queueWithdrawals).
 There is no way to directly re-delegate to another operator, a staker must undelegate + withdraw, wait 7 days, then restake and re-delegate to a new operator.